If you’ve ever wanted to create an eBook now's the time. Here's what you need to know to create your own and sell it on your website.

 Utilizing Facebook ads can help you zero in on your ideal audience, sending them targeted ads that specifically tout your eBook.

-From your ad, you direct those who are interested to a landing page (or your website) where you can further extol the benefits of your eBook and get a commitment from them to buy (or at the very least a name and email to follow up with).
+From your ad, you direct those who are interested to a web form (or your website) where you can further extol the benefits of your eBook and get a commitment from them to buy (or at the very least a name and email to follow up with).

 Even if you don’t generate a large number of initial sales, this is a valuable method for getting your name and product out into public view.